bub1ick/russian-typography-keyboard-layout/README.md

 3. Head to the region and language settings on your version of Windows;
 4. Change the ***Russian*** keyboard to the ***Russian (Typography)***.

-Alternatively, you can build the keyboard layout yourself, provided you have Microsoft Keyboard Layout Creator and you clone the repository.
+Alternatively, you can build the keyboard layout yourself, provided you have Microsoft Keyboard Layout Creator.

 ## Gallery